kintsugi-programmer/KintsugiEnigma/DevOps/3 VMs and Deploying a MERN app.md

 ```solidity
 cat ~/.ssh/authorized_keys
 ```
+### What You get from VM?
+- Computing
+- Storage
+- Public IP

 ### How to hack your friends laptop?

 Put your public key in your friends laptop as an authorized key.